jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

  3. Pointwise convolution with $$ K^t_{r4}(t) $$ to get back to T output channels like the original convolution.
  Since this is the last convolution, at this point we add the bias if there is one.

-#  How should we select the ranks for the decomposition ?
+#  How can we select the ranks for the decomposition ?
 One way would be trying different values and checking the accuracy.
 I played with heuristics like $$ R_3 = S/3 $$ , $$ R_4 = T/3 $$ with good results.

 *Ideally selecting the ranks should be automated.*